 To ensure identification of this specific problem, please check to make sure that the microphone mute options on the headset and in the Windows operating system are not enabled.
-For more information about using the microphone with the PMC, see the "Using the Microphone with the PMC" section on page 2-10.
+For more information about using the microphone with the PMC, refer to the "Using the Microphone with the PMC" section in the "Installing and Upgrading the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1).